arianeschad/MBQN/README.md

 Description
 -----------

-This package supplies a modified quantile normalization for preprocessing omics or other matrix-like organized data with intensity values biased by global, columnwise distortions of intensity mean and scale.
-The modification balances the mean intensity of features (i.e. rows) which are rank invariant (RI) or nearly rank invariant (NRI) across samples/columns, before quantile normalization in order to reduce systematics in downstream analysis \[1\].
+This package supplies a modified quantile normalization (QN) for preprocessing and analysis of omics or other matrix-like organized data with intensity values biased by global, columnwise distortions of intensity mean and scale.
+The modification balances the mean intensity of features (i.e. rows) which are rank invariant (RI) or nearly rank invariant (NRI) across samples/columns before quantile normalization as they are otherwise over-suppressed by QN \[1\].
+This allows to reduce systematics in downstream analysis.
+Additional package functions help to detect, identify, and visualize potential RI or NRI features in the data and demonstrate the use of the modification.

 Installation
 ------------